If you’re new to longboarding, you may be wondering what freeride longboarding is and how it compares to other longboarding disciplines.

 Some advanced riders prefer topmounts because they offer better grip, more control around turns and during slides (many downhill riders also prefer topmounts).
-They are higher off the ground however, and hence less stable and harder to learn sliding on.
+They are higher off the ground, however, and hence less stable and harder to learn to slide on.

-Well rated drop-through freeride boards include the Rayne Vendetta, Landyachtz Nine to Five, Greenfoot Arbutus.
+Two well-rated drop-through freeride boards are the Rayne Vendetta and the Landyachtz Nine to Five.

 Freeride deck profile

 You want a deck with a strong amount of concave for secure foot placement and foot lock-in.
 If you’re a beginner, a simple concave (e.g. radial) will work, vs a more advanced concave (W concave) which may be get in your way as you practice.